-Study abroad for a year to explore another culture.
+Explore another culture on this BA Ancient History and Archaeology with Year Abroad degree.
 Learn about the ancient world and understand the foundations of how we live today.
-You'll develop specialist knowledge in your chosen areas of study.
-You'll learn in an engaging and supportive research environment.
-Research and archiving skills will prepare you for further study, or for a wide choice of careers.
-These include heritage management and archaeological research.
+You'll develop specialist knowledge in your chosen areas of study and learn in an engaging and supportive research environment.
+Research and archiving skills will prepare you for further study, or for a wide choice of careers, including heritage management and archaeological research.

 You'll have the choice of a wide range of historical topics, from Ancient Egypt to the rise of Islam in the Middle East.
 You can also learn what happened during the conquests of Alexander the Great and at the end of the Roman Empire.

 The complementary subject of archaeology is the study of the human past through its material remains.
 These include buildings, monuments, artefacts, biological remains, written sources and landscape.

 On BA Ancient History and Archaeology Placement you can: